ooples/pine_script_docs/source/language/Execution_model.rst

     * One of the above conditions occurs, causing the script to execute on the open of the realtime bar, or
     * The realtime bar updates because a price or volume change was detected.

 Note that when a chart is left untouched when the market is active, a succession of realtime bars which have been opened and then closed will trail the current realtime bar.
-While these bars will have been *confirmed* because their variables have all been committed, the script will not yet have executed on them in their *historical* state, since they did not exist when the script was last run on the chart's dataset.
+While these *elapsed realtime bars* will have been *confirmed* because their variables have all been committed, the script will not yet have executed on them in their *historical* state, since they did not exist when the script was last run on the chart's dataset.

-When an event triggers the execution of the script on the chart and causes it to run on those bar which have now become historical bars, the script's calculation can sometimes vary from what they were when calculated on the last closing update of the same bars when they were realtime bars.
-This is due to slight variations between the OHLCV values saved at the close of realtime bars and those fetched from data feeds when the same bars have become historical bars.
-This behavior is also referred to as *repainting*.
+When an event triggers the execution of the script on the chart and causes it to run on those bars which have now become historical bars, the script's calculation can sometimes vary from what they were when calculated on the last closing update of the same bars when they were realtime bars.
+This can be caused by slight variations between the OHLCV values saved at the close of realtime bars and those fetched from data feeds when the same bars have become historical bars.
+This behavior is one of the possible causes of *repainting*.

 Additional resources
 --------------------

 A number of ``barstate.*`` built-in variables provide information about the current type of bar update (historical, realtime, closing, etc.).
-The page where they are documented also contains a script that allows you to visualize the distinction described above between elapsed realtime bars and historical bars: :doc:`/essential/Bar_states_Built-in_variables_barstate`.
+The page where they are documented also contains a script that allows you to visualize the distinction described above between elapsed realtime bars and historical bars: :ref:`<PageBarStates>`.

 This page explains the details of strategy calculations: :doc:`/essential/Strategies`.